kiwiorbit/arabic/readme.md

 This story teaches us about unwavering faith in the face of challenges, the importance of seeking refuge with Allah, and divine protection for those who believe...

 Read Full Story

+memories

+# UI Styling
+- User prefers center-aligned hero content.
+- User prefers dark mode navbar.
+- User prefers sticky navbar to fix white line issues between sections.
+- User prefers buttons to have equal width in UI elements.
+- User prefers mobile menus to be full-view with centered navigation links and adequate spacing between items.
+- User prefers centered content in UI elements.
+- User prefers to keep the 'Explore Our Resources' section with a white background.
+- User prefers not to use pattern backgrounds in the website.
+- User prefers not to have rounded border radius on any elements except icons in the website.
+- User prefers the footer to match the navbar style for design consistency.
+- User wants registration forms to maintain consistent color themes with the website.
+- User prefers Arabic letter displays to have at least 4 letters per row in UI elements.
+- User prefers centered elements on smaller screens, specifically the 'learn more' button in the mission section and the 'rights reserved' paragraph in the footer.
+- User prefers mission statement heading to be centered on smaller screens.
+- User prefers to include Arabic translations under English headings in the UI.

+# Webpage Functionality
+- User is interested in implementing Locomotive Scroll for smooth scrolling on webpages.
+- User prefers not to have parallax effects on headings and content.
+- User is interested in implementing a loading page before showing the main content.
+- User prefers a book opening animation for the website loading page with a centered floating book icon (not flipping) and a progress bar that completes in exactly 5 seconds, without title/subtitle elements.
+- User prefers to keep Arabic text and 'opening the gates of knowledge' phrase in the loading page.
+- User prefers to remove core values from the 2nd section and wants a different design for that section.
+- User prefers the 3rd section to be in dark mode and focus on only 3 core values.
+- User prefers simpler footers with minimal information.
+- User prefers the footer to be exactly the same across all pages of the website for consistency.
+- User prefers the Arabic grammar page hero section to be minimalist and visually distinct from the index page.
+- User prefers not to include animation loaders on the Arabic grammar page.
+- User prefers to have individual course content on separate dedicated pages rather than combining multiple courses on separate dedicated pages.
+- User prefers each Arabic lesson to be in its own separate section on the website.
+- User prefers to include an 'Arabic Language Overview' section explaining Classical Arabic, Modern Standard Arabic, and Arabic Dialects, with emphasis on Quranic Arabic being the focus of the content.
+- User prefers FAQ accordion structure for lessons rather than tabs, with separate pages for different lesson categories.

+# Arabic Text Display Preferences
+- User prefers Arabic text of Quranic verses and hadiths to be displayed in bold.
+- User prefers Arabic text of Quranic verses and hadiths to be displayed in bold and centered on smaller screens, along with buttons.
+- User prefers Arabic text to be displayed with larger font size, black color, and right-aligned in containers.
+- User prefers Arabic text to be displayed under 'shamsi letters' rather than on the same line.
+- User prefers Arabic text in the website should always use font-bold class for better readability.

+# Animations
+- User prefers simple Tailwind animations like box shadow lift-up effects over staggered animations for cards.
+- User doesn't want animations on icons in the 'Explore Our Resources' section.